Leading Collaboration: Bringing people together to achieve the extraordinary

 You have brilliant ideas for research collaboration that could have extraordinary outcomes.
 But how will you engage the people you are relying on?
 Collaborations can be rewarding or draining, depending on how well people connect.
 In this course we look at what neuroscience has taught us about how to collaborate.
 You will make sense of why some of your collaborations have felt great to be part of, while others have been a drag.
 You will diagnose problems with collaborations you are part of and find practical solutions for improving them.
 Leave with a clear model for improving all collaborations you lead.

-Contact Anne Miller, Enterprise Programme Manager, for more information and to book a place.
+Contact Anne Miller, Enterprise Programme Manager, for more information.

 To understand and apply an evidence-based model to make sense of your experiences of collaboration, diagnose problems within a collaboration and find improvements for the way people work together.